SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Experiments

+In latent variable models like VAEs we can only perform unconditional sampling.
 In a NS we have different ways of sampling as explained in Section 3.1.
 In particular two main sampling approaches can be used: I) conditional sampling, where we sample the predictive distribution $p(x | X)$ relying on the inference model.
 II) unconditional sampling, sampling $p(X)$ through $c \sim p(c)$ and then $p(z | c)$.
-In Figure~\ref{fig:sampling_omniglot} we show (from left to right) stochastic reconstructions, input sets, samples obtained sampling like in a NS, refined samples, and unconditional samples.
+In Figure~\ref{fig:sampling_omniglot} we show (from left to right) stochastic reconstructions, input sets, conditional samples, and unconditional samples.

 For simple characters there is almost no difference between conditional and refinement sampling.
-However when the model is challenged with a new complex character (third and ninth row) the refinement procedure greatly improves the adaptation capacities and visual quality of the generated samples.
-In the rightmost column we see fully unconditional samples.
+However, when the model is challenged with a new complex character (Figure~\ref{fig:sampling_omniglot}, top), the refinement procedure greatly improves the adaptation capacities and visual quality of the generated samples.
+In the rightmost column in the bottom part of Figure~\ref{fig:sampling_omniglot} we see fully unconditional samples.
 The model, given a set representation $\mathbf{c}$, generates consistent symbols, corroborating the assumption that the model learns a different distribution for each $\mathbf{c}$, greatly increasing the model flexibility and representation capacities.